altomani/reinsurance-contracts-repository/README.md

 - Check terminal outputs for download and processing errors.
 - The project is designed to handle pagination of search results and asynchronous downloads to efficiently manage large batches of documents.

+## Contents of the Folders

+### download
+This folder contains the contracts in their original format, mostly HTML, TXT for the early years, and a few scanned PDFs.

+### index-download
+This folder contains CSV files, one for each year, with metadata about the files (issuer, title, and other information from EDGAR).

+### index-classification
+This folder contains CSV files, one for each year, with additional columns for contract classification, done by gpt-4o-mini.

+### index-classification-gemini
+This folder contains CSV files, one for each year, with additional columns for contract classification, done by gemini-2.0-flash.

+## Repository Contents Clarification
+This repository contains documents extracted from the EDGAR SEC database that are reinsurance-related Exhibit 10 attachments to a SEC quarterly or yearly filing.
+Most of them are reinsurance contracts, but not all.
+They have been classified with the help of gpt-4o-mini and gemini-2.0-flash.
+The classification identifies which ones are reinsurance contracts and adds some other metadata, like type of treaty, line of business.

+The PDF files have not been classified because most of them are scanned documents.

+Some documents classified with gemini have no classification because gemini failed to return an answer in the correct format.

+Some files from 2021 are missing because they are 404 on EDGAR.